 At 10 pm, the night before the full moon, 40 wolves howled in chorus.
 At least, I think all 40 of the Adventuraid Parc Mahikan wolves joined in.
 I went out on the deck to better hear the wolf song, each wolf singing his or her own note.
-Spending a night in the wolf park in Quebec is an experience I’ll never forget.
+Spending a night in a wolf sanctuary in Canada is an experience I’ll never forget.

 Former P.E. teacher Gilles Granal and his wife Marie-Christine Debail opened Adventuraid in 1995 after moving from France to Quebec.

 Granal looks exactly like the alpha male who would run with the wolves.